 IN THIS PODCAST, Mathewes-Green discusses her evolution on this issue, and how women have been fooled into thinking abortion is in their best interest.

 Women facing unexpected pregnancies are distressed, often alone, and have legitimate fears about what lies ahead.
 They need society’s support in concrete and long-term ways.
 I can tell you, in a CPC, every concern and need of that mom/couple is addressed.
 Resources of all kinds are offered throughout the pregnancy, at no cost.

 I urge everyone to not be deceived; abortion is a business.
 A surgical (in-clinic) abortion costs approximately $500, depending on where you live.
 A medical (pills) abortion “can cost up to $1,000, but is often less” – words from Planned Parenthood’s website.
 Women and their babies are the vehicles through which profits are sustained.
 Former abortion clinic director Carol Everett refers to abortion as “blood money,” and wrote a book by the same name about her journey out of the abortion industry.

 The honorable way for society to help women in crisis is to promote and fund CPCs.

 Abel agrees here: I think public policies that offer help and hope – financial and medical – are the best ways to reduce abortions.

-Currently, however, the federal government gives Planned Parenthood (the largest abortion provider in the country) about 500 million dollars annually.
+Currently, however, the federal government gives Planned Parenthood (the largest abortion provider in the country) about 700 million dollars annually.
 That’s our taxpayer dollars at work – your money and mine – subsidizing the slaughter of innocent life.
-This, to me, is immoral.
-It breaks my heart.
+This is immoral.
+And so unnecessary.